It’s not just a minor, it’s a mindset.

 ENGR 411

-Business Fundamentals for Entrepreneurs: Learn business fundamentals with a start-up perspective from experienced entrepreneurs.
+Business Fundamentals for Entrepreneurs: Learn business fundamentals including finance, marketing, sales and operations with a start-up perspective from experienced entrepreneurs.
 It’s an MBA for entrepreneurs in a semester!

 ENGR 415*